 The Great Books Program

-In the last six years, the MPC Great Books Program is proud to have been recognized with five grants from the Apgar Foundation.
+In the last few years, the MPC Great Books Program is proud to have been recognized with five grants from the Apgar Foundation.
 The Apgar Foundation "makes grants to undergraduate programs that increase knowledge of and exposure to aspects of Western and American culture that have been instrumental in creating and sustaining the United States and other liberal democracies.
 The Foundation wants college faculty and students to deepen their understanding and appreciation of Western and American traditions, institutions, and values."